 Article

-GDAL maintains global C-level state for driver registration, configuration options, error handlers, and connection pools.
-When Python’s multiprocessing defaults to fork on Linux, child processes inherit a snapshot of the parent’s memory, including open file descriptors and initialized GDAL drivers.
-This creates race conditions, silent raster corruption, and unpredictable segmentation faults when multiple workers attempt to register drivers or access shared caches simultaneously.
+GDAL maintains global C-level state for driver registration, configuration options, error handlers, and virtual filesystem (VSI) connection pools.
+When Python’s multiprocessing defaults to fork on Linux, each child process inherits a snapshot of the parent’s memory — including open file descriptors and fully initialized GDAL drivers.
+Multiple workers then race to mutate this shared state, which produces:

 #!/usr/bin/env python3